-GsSecureSocket instances must be configured with the CA certificates, private key files, and passphrases (if needed), to allow them to complete the secure handshake.
+GsSecureSocket instances must be configured with the CA certificates, private key files, and passphrases, to allow them to complete the secure handshake.
+This can be done using class methods that apply to all new instances, or you can send instance methods to configure individual settings.